 Unfortunately, some of our favorite foods and drinks stain our teeth.
 That includes red wine, coffee, tea, and certain fruits and vegetables.
 Because it can be difficult to stop consuming a few of these offenders, we recommend brushing your teeth regularly and using an oral mouth rinse not too long after drinking or eating.

 What you really want to prevent is the stain sitting on your teeth for long periods of time.
 Brushing or rinsing that cup of coffee away can put a damper on the unwanted transformation of your smile.
-Dr. Elias can also speak with you about professionally whitening your teeth and how that treatment could help you achieve a desired shade.
+Dr. Elias can also speak with you about professionally whitening teeth and how that type of treatment could help you achieve a desired shade.

 5. Medications or Certain Medical Conditions